Aaron Henry (politician): Early life

 When Henry went to the circuit clerk's office to register, he was also rejected.
 The clerk asked Henry to bring a certificate showing that he was exempt from the poll tax.
 After he brought the certificate, the clerk said that Henry still needed to pass various tests to show that he was qualified to vote; such as a literacy or comprehension test, all administered subjectively by the clerk.
 After he successfully read several sections of the state constitution and passed other tests, Henry finally was able to register to vote.

 He used the G.I.
-Bill, a law that provided educational benefits for World War II veterans, to enroll in the pharmacy school at Xavier University.
+Bill, a law that provided educational benefits for World War II veterans, to enroll in the pharmacy school at Xavier University of Louisiana.
 When he graduated in 1950 with a pharmaceutical degree, he married Noelle Michael and started his own pharmacy business.

 As a businessman in Clarksdale, he became involved in local and state activities, particularly events such as African-American voter registration.
 He decided to organize an NAACP branch in Clarksdale, and was encouraged by W.A.
 Higgins, an NAACP member and principal of the Black high school.
 A catalyst was the acquittal of two white men charged with raping two Black girls.

 The NAACP national headquarters encouraged the two men to found the Mississippi chapter in Clarksdale.
 In 1959, Henry was elected president of the Mississippi organization, and served in the NAACP for decades.
 He became close friends with Medgar Evers, who had worked as a secretary for the NAACP in 1950.
 He continued to be active in civil rights, based in Jackson.
 On June 12, 1963, Evers was assassinated in his driveway at home.
 Henry was shocked and outraged.